Classic Beef Salpicao

 Best paired with

-Steamed white rice or garlic fried rice, extra toasted garlic on the side, and simple buttered vegetables—or serve as pulutan with an ice-cold drink.
+Steamed white rice or garlic fried rice, extra toasted garlic on the side, and a simple salad or buttered vegetables to balance the richness.

 Lola's Tips